Thenarden/nmpq/README.md

 ------------

 #### Testing
-Honestly, the easiest way to can contribute is to send me files that Nmpq can't successfully parse.
+Honestly, the easiest way to contribute is to send me files that Nmpq can't successfully parse.
 All of the MPQ files that I regularly work with parse perfectly, but I'm only using a limited subset of the possible MPQ configurations.

 #### Code